bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 1000
 ```

 This is then ORed against the `verification_byte` thus, marking the index of a pair that was above `0xFF`.
-This byte is 8-bits in size, thus, being able to allocate a bit per pair.
+This byte is 8-bits in size, thus, allowing the allocation a bit per pair.

 For example if the 2nd and 6th pair are above `0xFF` the value `y` will be `10` and `100000` respectively.
 Giving us the binary value